claireleroy/my-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD candidate in Economics.
+I am a PhD candidate in Economics at [CREST](http://crest.science/)-[Ecole Polytechnique](https://www.polytechnique.edu/en) ([IP Paris](https://www.ip-paris.fr/en)) working under the supervision of Pr.Pierre Boyer and Pr.
+Antoine Bozio.
+My research interests are in public economics and applied microeconomics.
+I'm specifically interested in the implication for public policies of information frictions and complexity.